In-Situ Swelling Analysis of LiFePO4 Prismatic Cells: The Impact of Preload Force and C-Rate

 8. FAQs

-A: Monitoring swelling force is essential for predicting the mechanical life cycle of a cell and ensuring the structural integrity of the battery module.
-Excessive force can damage cell internals, lead to leakage, or cause connections to loosen, all of which are critical failure modes in EV battery packs.
+Monitoring swelling force is essential for predicting the mechanical life cycle of a prismatic cell and ensuring structural integrity of the battery module.
+Swelling force data — as measured in this study at 144–164 kg for 40 Ah LFP cells at 1C–2.5C — directly determines seal fatigue rates, electrode contact quality, and the risk of electrolyte leakage.
+Excessive, unmonitored force can damage cell internals, cause seam fatigue, loosen electrical connections, and in severe cases trigger electrolyte leakage — all critical failure modes in EV battery packs.

-Q2: What is prismatic cell life cycle and how does swelling affect it?
+8.2 What is the prismatic cell life cycle and how does swelling affect it?

-A: The prismatic cell life cycle refers to capacity retention and performance over repeated charge/discharge cycles.
-Repeated reversible swelling causes mechanical fatigue, and irreversible swelling (SEI growth, particle fracture, gas) reduces active material — together these accelerate capacity fade and shorten life.
-Managing preload and C-rate reduces these aging drivers.
+The prismatic cell life cycle refers to capacity retention and structural performance over repeated charge/discharge cycles.
+Repeated reversible swelling causes mechanical fatigue in electrode layers and separators; irreversible swelling — from SEI growth, particle fracture, and gas evolution — reduces active material and increases internal resistance.
+Together these mechanisms accelerate capacity fade and compress the life cycle.
+Managing preload within the optimal range (60–90 kg for 40 Ah LFP cells) and limiting maximum C-rate reduces the rate of irreversible swelling accumulation and extends prismatic cell life.

 9. References